LiliaFramework/Lilia/docs/docs/definitions/attribute.md

 #### `startingMax`

-Defines the cap on the attribute’s base value at character creation.
+Cap on the attribute’s base value during character creation.
+The configuration variable `MaxStartingAttributes` (default `30`) provides the fallback value when this field is not defined.

 ```lua
 ATTRIBUTE.startingMax = 15